-Anybody who's done it knows it – running a restaurant isn't an easy job.
+Anybody who's done it knows it – running a restaurant is tough work.

-When we sat down with Boston restaurateur Tom Schlesinger-Guidelli, who was the general manager of Island Creek Oyster Bar for more than five years and is currently opening his own restaurant, Alcove.
-He highlighted some of the myths, facts, and things to remember about running a restaurant that lifelong, new, and aspiring restaurateurs would be wise to remember.
+When we sat down with Boston restaurateur and hospitality vet Tom Schlesinger-Guidelli, who was the general manager of Island Creek Oyster Bar for more than five years and is now the owner of Alcove.
+He highlighted some of the myths, facts, and things he's learned about running a restaurant that lifelong, new, and aspiring restaurateurs would be wise to remember.

-Read on for seven expert tips on running a restaurant from Schlesinger-Guidelli, or listen to the podcast below.
+Read on for seven expert tips on running a restaurant from Tom, or listen to the podcast episode below.

-Schlesinger-Guidelli stresses that one of the imperative parts of running a restaurant is not just the initial training of staff but rather the continuous training of staff.
+Schlesinger-Guidelli stresses that one of the most important parts of running a restaurant is not just the initial training of staff but rather the continuous training of staff.

 Investing in your team builds morale and creates a more inspired, efficient work force, shaping bussers and servers into future managers and leaders.